Is Dairy Farming Cruel To Cows? Here’s What You Need To Know

 “Family-owned” Doesn’t Mean “Family-Friendly”

 I think by this point I’ve proven how the dairy industry is the opposite of family-friendly.
-To put it plainly, forcing someone into existence just to become pregnant, give birth, and start a family that will just be ripped away from them does not spell out “family-friendly”, or anything close to it, for that matter.
+To put it plainly, forcing someone into existence just to become pregnant, give birth, and start a family that will inevitably be ripped away from them does not spell out “family-friendly,” or anything close to it, for that matter.

-Just because a whole entire family owns a business that exploits sentient beings does not make that exploitation any more justified.
-Just because this cruel business has been passed down from generation to generation doesn’t excuse the horrific practices that take place within the business.
+Just because a singular family owns a business that exploits sentient beings does not make that exploitation any more justified.
+Just because the business has been passed down from generation to generation doesn’t excuse the horrific practices that take place within the business.

 Before we dive into the environmental impact of dairy farming, we must make one thing clear: drinking the breast milk of another species’ (especially after weaning age) is not a requirement for human health.
 In fact, the practice is detrimental to human health.